Lilianada/MyNotes/README.md

 ## 🚀 Overview

-NoteItDown is a modern, feature-rich note-taking application that combines the simplicity of markdown with powerful organizational tools.
+NoteItDown is a distraction-free Markdown-based writing app that supports focused note-taking and rich formatting.
 Built with Next.js 15 and TypeScript, it offers a clean interface for creating, organizing, and connecting your thoughts.

 ### Why NoteItDown?